open-zaak/open-zaak/docs/conf.md

 * `JWT_EXPIRY`: duration a JWT is considered to be valid, in seconds.
 Defaults to 3600 - 1 hour.

+* `LOG_STDOUT`: whether to log to stdout or not.
+For Docker environments, defaults to `True`, for other environments the default is to log to file.

 ## Specifying the environment variables

 There are two strategies to specify the environment variables: